-During the year, we brought in required specialist expertise and Heads of departments across the business.
+During the year, we implemented our new organisation structure, bringing in required specialist expertise and Heads of departments across the business.
 This is the reason for the increase in staff paid between the £60,001 to £70,000 range.
-Also included in staffing cost are ex-gratia redundancy settlement payments of £169,817 made out to individuals during the year.

 Remuneration and benefits paid to key employees during the year: